kartikisharma/images_app/README.md

 To run locally, you will need your own Google Cloud credentials to store image uploads, and PostgreSQL credentials.

 # Features still in development
-- [ ] User can delete multiple images at once
 - [ ] User can add multiple image to one record
   - [ ] User views the list of image uploads NOT the list of asset records
   - [ ] User can delete some image(s) in the record that corresponds to it